7 truths about organ donation

 2. Donation is still possible with many medical conditions

 At the time of death, the appropriate medical professionals will review your medical and social histories to determine whether or not you can be a donor.
-With recent advances in transplantation, many more people than ever before can be donors.
-It's best to tell your family your wishes and sign up to be an organ and tissue donor.
+With recent advances in transplantation, more people than ever before can be donors.
+It is best to tell your family your wishes and sign up to be an organ and tissue donor.

 3. Being a registered donor has absolutely no impact on how hard doctors will work to save your life